You’ve probably heard bankruptcy likened to a financial lifeline.

 So, there are some options to get help with tax debt, but, as you probably expected, there are strings attached to that help.

-• Offer in Compromise.
-This is a federal program that might allow you to settle your tax debt for less than you owe.
-It can be an especially helpful tool for low-income families.
+- Offer in Compromise: An offer in compromise is a federal program that may allow you to settle your tax debt for less than you owe, particularly if you have limited income or financial hardship.

 “Tax debt can be overwhelming since the longer you take to pay, the more the interest and penalties accrue,” said Ryze.